-Unless the Article 50 period is extended yet again, the UK is currently set to leave the EU on 31 January 2020 at 11pm GMT.
-However, if the latest version of the Withdrawal Agreement is ratified, the impact of Brexit will, for most purposes, be postponed due to the transition period.
+The UK left the EU (and the EEA) on 31 January 2020 at 11pm GMT.
+However the impact of Brexit has, for most purposes, been postponed due to the transition period provided for in the Withdrawal Agreement.
 This transition period is currently set to end on 31 December 2020.
-The Withdrawal Agreement provides that during transition, the UK would continue to be treated as if it were still an EU member for the purposes of a range of directly application EU legislation which is core to the smooth running of financial transactions.
+The Withdrawal Agreement provides that during transition, the UK continues to be treated as if it is still an EU member state for the purposes of a range of directly applicable EU legislation which is core to the smooth running of financial transactions.

 Impact of Brexit on existing loan and security documentation

 Leveraged finance and syndicated investment grade loan documentation typically has a life cycle of 5-7 years, so some loans currently in place may have been documented without contemplating Brexit.
-Existing debt documents commonly include terms which are drafted on the assumption that a reference to the "European Union" includes the UK.
+Until recently, debt documents commonly included terms drafted on the assumption that a reference to the "European Union" (or the "EEA") included the UK.
 For instance prohibitions on borrowers making acquisitions or joint ventures may be subject to carve-outs for acquisitions / JVs in the EU.
 Similarly, borrowers are deemed to make repeating representations, some of which touch on compliance with EU derived laws.
 Such terms may require review in order to avoid accidental or 'technical' defaults post-Brexit.

 Multi-lender loan documentation typically follows the templates published by the Loan Market Association.
 The LMA has announced that it is not planning to make any changes to its English law documentation before any proposed change in English law actually takes effect.

 Brexit may trigger a review of security arrangements in cross-border transactions, for instance where EU-registered intellectual property is critical to the security package.
-In some jurisdictions, there may be issues with UK institutions without local authorisation performing agency roles in certain EU countries, in the absence of passporting rights.
+In some jurisdictions, after the end of the transition period there may be issues with UK institutions without local authorisation performing agency roles in certain EU countries, in the absence of passporting rights.
 Issues may also arise where a UK domiciled entity lends (or provides other financial services) to a borrower domiciled in the rEU and has outstanding commitments (e.g. there is an undrawn facility or obligation to provide some other regulated financial service).

 Lending restrictions and passporting